apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="ballot"></a>
 ## Building a ballot
 Regardless of your approach, your mission is to pick 1 Mayor and 10 Councillors.
 (You also get to pick 9 for School Board and 7 for Park Board, but I’ve focused on Council here.)
-Since no party is running a full set of 11 candidates, and the overall ballot is quite long, I suggest using [Vancouver’s “Plan Your Vote” tool](https://vancouver.ca/plan-your-vote/) to check off candidates who pique your interest.
+Since no party is running a full set of 11 candidates, and the overall ballot is quite long and randomly ordered, I suggest using [Vancouver’s “Plan Your Vote” tool](https://vancouver.ca/plan-your-vote/) to check off candidates who pique your interest.

 Without further ado, here is a primer on each of the 9 parties that are running multiple candidates, sorted roughly from most urbanist to most conservationist.